mattdelhey/mattdelhey.github.io/misc/index.md

 You might notice my papers are not shining.
 The reason is known to every student: the most interesting roads of inquiry are the most treacherous.
-It is much better for one's grade (and sanity) to approach writing in the so-called traditional analytic style, taking up clarity at the cost of relevance and rigor of argument, in the sense of certainty in one's conclusions, over the possibility of establishing interesting truths.
+It is much better for one's grade (and sanity) to approach writing in the so-called traditional analytic style, taking up clarity at the cost of relevance and enforcing rigor of argument, in the sense of certainty in one's conclusions, over the possibility of establishing interesting truths.
 In this regard philosophy should look to mathematics, which has long acknowledge that are many (perhaps infinite, they say) truths but only some are worth the bother.

-To write philosophically on questions of actual interest must be an academic pathology, which must explain the German popularity of the Greeks.
+To write philosophically on questions of actual interest is an academic pathology, which must explain the German popularity of the Greeks.